Smarter Balanced FAQ & Resources

 How are the assessments organized and how long do they take?

-In Smarter Balanced, both the English language arts and math assessments are online, and each is organized into two sections:
+Both the Smarter Balanced Assessment English/Language Arts and Math assessments are administered online, and each is organized into two sections:

-- Performance Task: Real-world scenario requiring multiple steps (and extended writing in language arts), estimated to take 2.5 - 3 hours.
+Real-world scenario requiring multiple steps for math and extended writing task in language arts, estimated to take 1-2 hours*.

 Individual schools send specific assessment schedules to families in the spring.